convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetSelectData

-Gets data from a baserow table.
+Get data from a baserow table for a Select

 **variables**